Get Help from Bob Vila

 Over-dry air can aggravate asthma and allergy symptoms and lead to dry noses, sore throats, and cracked, itchy skin.
 Not to mention those painful and surprising shocks you get from static electricity.

 Dry air can damage many things in a home, including wood floors, plaster, paint, furniture, artwork, electronics and musical instruments.
-Supplying your house evenly with the proper amount of humidity can protect your home and contents from the adverse effects of dry air.
+A whole house humidifier therefore protects your home and its contents from the adverse effects of dry air over the long term.

 Turning up the thermostat will raise the temperature in your home, but it won’t necessarily make you feel any warmer.
 Installing a whole house humidifier can help you feel warmer at lower temperatures.
 According the EPA, you can save up to 4% on your heating bill for every degree you lower your thermostat.
 And humidity control can help a home qualify for the National Association of Home Builders’ Green-Built Certification Program.